mrohith29/turtle-module-python/README.md

 ----
     turtle.begin_fill() and turtle.end_fill(): Used to fill the area between them with the current pen color.

-### The turtle module also provides a number of functions to control the appearance of the turtle.
-Some of the key functions include:
+### <u>The turtle module also provides a number of functions to control the appearance of the turtle.
+Some of the key f unctions include: </u>

     turtle.shape(shape): Sets the shape of the turtle.
 The default shape is an arrow, but you can also change it to a circle, square, or triangle.
 ---